Range Rover Velar SUV - Interior & comfort

-The Range Rover Velar is luxurious, hi-tech and – we think – stunning inside.
-Although it’s split into three different sections, the central console is effectively one big glossy HD screen, giving you access to the majority of the Velar’s settings.
+The Range Rover Velar is luxurious, hi-tech and - we think - stunning inside.
+Although it’s split into three different sections, the central console is effectively one big glossy high-definition screen, giving you access to the majority of the Velar’s settings.

 Range Rover Velar dashboard